 Meanwhile, the head shaman sets off to walk around nearby ridges where the spirit children live.
 Like a pied piper, he lures the children to him, putting them on the back of a live duck that he’s carrying.
 Back in the village, another shaman cuts out white paper figures representing the spirit children, which are threaded on to bamboo skewers and set up in a ring around the dragons; any spare figures are plastered over the dragons themselves.

-At the event I saw, the shaman and his entourage returned down off the mountain two hours late – the usual shaman was busy elsewhere and Kaitun had borrowed this one, who wasn’t familiar with local paths and got lost, from another village.
+At the event I saw, the shaman and his entourage returned down off the mountain two hours late – the usual shaman was busy elsewhere and Kaitun had borrowed this one from another village, who wasn’t familiar with local paths and got lost.
 The duck was led around the ring and then slaughtered and its blood sprinkled over the dragons, along with handfuls of feathers; its corpse was taken away to be cooked.
 Then the shaman began the first of three prayer recitals summoning the dragon; recordings were absolutely forbidden as playing them might call the dragon down at an inappropriate time, bringing disaster.
 The rooster was sacrificed next, then the second recital began.

 Earlier on, a pig had been butchered and was being stewed up in pieces in a huge wok under the trees.
 Once the recitals were over the whole village gathered to eat the pork – this was part of the ceremony I wasn’t allowed to attend – and then the paper children were handed out to villagers to be put up in their homes.